miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Deploy a WordPress site on a LAMP stack in the Cloud.md

 *WordPress is one of the most popular content management systems and today we will deploy this famous open-source program on our very own cloud instance*

-First create your virtual cloud instance.
+First, create your virtual cloud instance.
 I will be making use of Ubuntu on xneelo.

 Create an instance: How to guides